TiendaNube/api-docs/guides/Payment Provider/README.md

 The  `fields` porperty lets you select which optional input fields must be rendered on the card form.
 More information and a list of the available *fields* for this payment option can be found [here](../../resources/checkout.md#cardpayment).

-The handler `onDataChange` will be invoked every time the object `Checkout.data` is modified.
+The handler `onDataChange` will be invoked every time the checkout data is modified.
 This handler should implement  business rules to validate the card's information and to update the installments data that is displayed to the buyer.

 ##### External Payment Implementation Example
 Let's assume we've created a payment app called "Acme Payments" and now we want to implement an External Payment Option so the user can paid from Acme's website.
 So, we have to create an instance of `PaymentOptions.ExternalPayment` and add it to the Checkout by using the `Checkout.addPaymentOption()` method: